PICK YOUR OWN FAQs

 What else do we grow on the farm?

 Currently (2022) we grow baby cucumbers, dill, garlic, rhubarb, and gladiolas.
 We will also be growing some corn this year.

 What have we grown in the past?

-In the past we have grown raspberries, broccoli, peppers, tomatoes, corn, squash, pumpkin, spinach, kale, beans and peas
+In the past we have grown raspberries, broccoli, peppers, tomatoes, squash, pumpkin, spinach, kale, beans and peas